vinceliuice/MacTahoe-icon-theme/README.md

 ![bold](bold-size.png?raw=true)

-> Bold version suggested use in `High resolution display` like 4k display with 200% scale!
+> The bold version is recommended for use with a `High resolution display` like a 4k display with a 200% scale factor!

-## Requirement
+## Recommendations
-You can use this with:
+This icon theme works well with:

 ### GTK theme